microsoft/dicom-server/docs/Resources/health-check-api.md

 }
 ```

 Healthy (HTTP Status Code 200) is returned as the overall status if all the underlying services are healthy.
-If either of the underlying services is unhealthy, overall status of the DICOM server will be returned as unhealthy (HTTP Status Code 503).
+If any of the underlying services are unhealthy, overall status of the DICOM server will be returned as unhealthy (HTTP Status Code 503).

 Following is an example JSON if SQL Server service is unhealthy:
 ```